Return to Index

 - Since blood vessels in the lungs are very sensitive to oxygen, lower levels of oxygen in the body or lungs may narrow the vessels.
 Higher pressure will be needed to push blood through the narrow blood vessels.

-- Pulmonary pressure will also increase when there are abnormalities of the lungs, such as fluid or scaring, heart, or blood vessels.
+- Pulmonary pressure will also increase when there are abnormalities of the lungs, such as fluid or scarring, heart, or blood vessels.

 Heart abnormalities can result in extra blood in the lungs.
 Some are conditions people are born with.
 Others may develop over time.
 Some of these conditions are: